 There’s a chance (albeit a small one) Samsung decides to change its policy this year with Android Pie, but Galaxy S7 users shouldn’t hold their breath.

 We’ve seen several Android Pie roadmaps emerge and none of them list the Galaxy S7, Galaxy S7 Edge or Galaxy S7 Active.
 This doesn’t rule these updates out, but it certainly doesn’t bode well for the future.

 Galaxy S7 Pie Release Date

-The Galaxy S9, Galaxy Note 9, Galaxy S8, Galaxy Note 8, and Galaxy Note 7 FE have all been certified running Android Pie with Galaxy S7 and Galaxy S7 Edge certifications nowhere to be found.
+The Galaxy Note 7 FE and several other Galaxy devices have been certified running Android Pie.
+Unfortunately, Galaxy S7 and Galaxy S7 Edge certifications are still nowhere to be found.

 If a Galaxy S7 Android Pie update is in the cards it will arrive months after Android Pie touches down for newer Galaxy phones and tablets.

 If Samsung decides not to bring Android Pie to the Galaxy S7, software support won’t stop.

 The Galaxy S7, Galaxy S7 Edge, and Galaxy S7 Active are still on Samsung’s list for monthly security updates.
 These updates are typically focused on plugging up potential exploits, but they sometimes bring bug fixes and new features as well.
 Samsung recently rolled out the March security update to the Galaxy S7 and Galaxy S7 Edge.

 Once they’re removed from the list, Samsung will continue to issue quarterly updates to the three devices.
 In other words, support likely won’t end in 2019.
 You can expect a steady flow of software updates (again, likely based on Android 8.0 Oreo) throughout the year.